warcampsurvivor/Kruelty-Encryptor/readme.md

 -   **Strong Key Derivation:** Uses `scrypt` and `HKDF` to derive encryption keys from a user-provided passphrase, protecting against brute-force attacks.
 -   **Steganography:** Encrypt and hide your text data directly within image files (PNG, JPG, BMP) using a DCT (Discrete Cosine Transform) method.
 -   **Clipboard Integration:** Easily paste images from the clipboard to hide data in, or paste encrypted text/images to decrypt them.
 The encrypted result is automatically copied to your clipboard.
--   **Secure Key Storage:** Save and load your master keys to an encrypted `.kruelkey` file, protected by a separate passphrase.
+-   **Secure Key Storage:** Save and load your master keys to an encrypted `.reclusekey` file, protected by a separate passphrase.
 -   **Customizable UI:** Switch between a modern dark theme and a purple gradient theme.

 ## Installation